JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 - Find our own driver and copy it inside the Docker image, in the classpath
 :::

-I would go for the third option, that gives us more flexibility about which version of the driver we want to use.
+I would go for the third option, which gives us more flexibility about which version of the driver we want to use.

 So, we can download the driver and pack it with our libraries, and then copy it inside the Docker image:
 ```kotlin